Rohith-cyber2617/dns-cname-finder/README.md

 # DNS CNAME Finder

-Simple tool for discovering **DNS CNAME records** for bug bounty and reconnaissance.
+A lightweight tool for discovering **DNS CNAME records** from single domains or large subdomain lists.

+Designed for **Bug Bounty Hunters, Pentesters, and Security Researchers.**

 ---